burke552/css-projects/README.md

 ## Projects

 This topic model's scope includes documentation related to CSS.
+This <code>css-projects</code> directory is conceptually the parent directory for the larger scope of what would conceivably be a comprehensive corpus of CSS-related documentation.
 Currently, the architecture includes a child directory, <code>grid</code>, that includes documentation related to developing various grids: <code>css3-grid-module</code>, <code>float-grid</code>, and <code>purecss-grid</code>.

-By creating the DITA topics &ndash; tasks, concepts, and references &ndash; within this greater architecture, it provides the writer the opportunity to consider what topics might be best placed within shared-assets or shared-topics to be re-used in other topics.
-For example, the <code>shared-topics/t_clearfix.dita</code> task topic can be used in multiple writing situations, so it makes sense to put it in a shared directory to be referenced by numerous maps.
+By creating the DITA topics &ndash; tasks, concepts, and references &ndash; within this greater architecture, it provides the writer the opportunity to consider what topics might be best placed within shared-assets or shared-topics to be re-used in other topics across the entire scope of the model.
+For example, the <code>shared-topics/t_clearfix.dita</code> task topic can be used in multiple writing situations, so it makes sense to put it in a shared directory to be referenced by numerous <code>.ditamaps</code> for best re-use cases.

 ## Directory Structure